 Take a look at the following test interpretations to find out which one best fits your multimeter test results:

 CASE 1: Your multimeter registered 13.5 to 14.5 Volts.
 This is good and it tells you that the alternator is working and is charging the battery and providing enough juice for the electrical needs of your Honda Accord, or Odyssey or Prelude.

 No further testing is required, since this multimeter test result eliminates the alternator on your Honda as bad.

 CASE 2: Your multimeter registered a voltage that steadily dropped down to 9 Volts.
 This is a clear indication that your Honda's alternator IS NOT charging the battery.

-Replacing the alternator at this point usually solves around 90% of the No Charge Conditions on any Honda Accord (or Odyssey or Prelude or any 2.2L, 2.3L Honda) around the world.
+Replacing the alternator at this point usually solves around 90% of the no-charge conditions on any Honda Accord (or Odyssey or Prelude or any 2.2L, 2.3L Honda) around the world.
 That's right, you could stop testing here and say: ‘The alternator is fried’ and be done.

 But I suggest two more easy tests to be absolutely sure it is bad.
 For the first test of the two, go to ALTERNATOR TEST 2: Checking The Continuity Of The Bat (+) Cable.